 Following the result of the referendum on membership of the EU, the UK triggered Article 50 of the Treaty of the European Union on 29 March 2017.
-As set out under the treaty and the domestic EU Withdrawal Act 2018, the UK will cease to be a member of the EU as of 30th March 2019.
+The initial date of the UK's exit from the EU has been extended to 31st October 2019.

 Key Issues for the Energy Sector